okamgnienie/taco-hemingway--marmur/en.md

 No clue why again I'm punished for

-He looks at me constantly like he tried to fraternize
+He looks at me constantly like he try to fraternize

 Washed tweed and shirt like old tablecloth

-Check me out instantaneously, I'm sure He'll try to talk to me
+Checking me out instantaneously, I'm sure He'll try to talk to me

-About state of mind and civil status, what father is doin'
+About state of mind and civil status, what father is doing

 And about me, then suddenly a terrible noise sneak in